danweiner/learning-p5-js/README.md

 [Watch](https://www.youtube.com/watch?v=D1ELEeIs0j8&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=3) Foundations of Programming in JavaScript - p5.js, videos 1.3 - 2.1.
 This covers drawing basics (shapes and colors), uploading p5.js sketches, and mouseX and mouseY variables.

-[Here](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp01_drawing) are Dan Shiffman repos for drawing basic shapes.
+[Here](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp01_drawing) are Dan Shiffman's repos for drawing basic shapes.
 Note that these initial examples are written in the "setup" function.
 This is because Dan is trying to follow the order of the book, where "static" sketches are taught first, and "flow" isn't introduced until chapter 3.

 [Here](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp02_processing/example_02_01_zoog) is Dan's static alien character sketch called "Zoog".

+Software happens over a *period of time* - we'll call this *flow*.

+What is *Setup*?
+- The set of initial conditions (in a game for instance - character name, score of zero, level 1...)
+- This only happens one time

+What is *Draw*?
+- Happens after setup
+- This cycles over and over again (ideally more than 30 times per second for smooth animation)
+- In a game, this could be checking mouse moves, calculating behaviors of game characters, updating screen to render game graphics..
+-This runs until the program quits

 See [this link](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp03_flow/example_03_01_setupdraw) for "Zoog" using setup and draw functions.

 See [this link](https://github.com/danweiner/learning-p5-js/tree/master/ch-1-3/fido) for my first sketch in p5.js.
+This was Exercise 3.2 in the Learning Processing book.
 I have used the setup and draw functions.
 The only shape functions I used were ellipses and rects.
 I drew a dog called "Fido".

 ## Detour 3 - Translate, Rotate, Push, and Pop